PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 ### Preview of EM software

-Figure 3 provides a tour of [Enrichment Map app](http://apps.cytoscape.org/apps/enrichmentmap){:target="_blank"} in the graph anaysis software [Cytoscape](http://www.cytoscape.org/){:target="_blank"}.
+Figure 3 provides a tour of the [EM app](http://apps.cytoscape.org/apps/enrichmentmap){:target="_blank"} in the [Cytoscape](http://www.cytoscape.org/){:target="_blank"} software.

 ![img]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
 Tour of the Enrichment Map app.</strong> The Enrichment Map app is accessed through Cytoscape.
 (A) The main window displays the gene set relationships.
-(B) A 'Control Panel' is where data files describing the enrichment analysis are loaded.
-(C) The 'Table Panel' tabulates gene set details and underlying expression data for any particular gene set.
-(D) The 'Results Panel' is where initial parameter settings can be fine-tuned.
+(B) A 'Control Panel' is where settings for Cytoscape and each app are modified.
+(C) The 'Table Panel' displays data for each node and edge along with expression heatmaps.
+(D) The 'Results Panel' is where settings delcared in the 'Control Panel' can be fine-tuned.
 Note here that the <a href="http://www.netpath.org/pathways?path_id=NetPath_17" target="_blank">NetPath IL-5 signalling pathway</a> has been highlighted in the main window (yellow node, top right) and the corresponding gene expression is displayed in the Table panel.
   <div class="text-left">
     <a type="button" class="btn btn-default" href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}" target="_blank">Open in new window</a>
   </div>